joerdav/xc/doc/content/task-syntax/run-deps.md

 ## RunDeps attribute

 By default, the dependencies of a task are run sequentially, in the order they are listed.
-However we may prefer for all the dependencies of a task to be run in paralled.
+However we may prefer for all the dependencies of a task to be run in parallel.

 The solution would be to set the `RunDeps` attribute to `async` (defaults to `sync`).